llwor94/eastside-swim-school/announcements/pool-will-remain-closed-all-day-today-will-remained-closed-tomorrow-morning-stay-tuned-for-tomorrow-evening-lessons.md

 ---
-title: 'Watch our facebook page for updates and openings. '
+title: 'We are open for all holidays and school breaks running normal schedules.  '
 ---
-Watch our facebook page for updates and openings.
+We are open for all holidays and school breaks running normal schedules.